nicolelau/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/upgrading-liferay-dxp/reference/features-in-maintenance-mode.md

    Maintenance mode does not necessarily mean that deprecation is planned for the product or capability.
 ```

+## Transitioned to maintenance mode as of DXP 7.2

 As of Liferay DXP 7.2, these products and capabilities have transitioned into maintenance mode:

 * Liferay Connected Services